SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 .. contents:: In this topic:
    :local:

-Installing SQL Workbench with the SQream DB installer (Windows only)
+Installing SQL Workbench with the SQream Installer
 =====================================================================
+This section applies to Windows only.

 SQream DB's driver installer for Windows can install the Java prerequisites and SQL Workbench for you.